 It’s true, not all tiles should be used outside, but you won’t have to worry about porcelain.
 This tile has flexible uses both outdoors and indoors, in your bathroom and on the patio.
 Here we explain precisely why porcelain is so perfect and four other common queries about designing your garden, including where to use an archway or a water feature.
+In fact, let’s look at some great garden tile ideas.

 1) Can I Use Porcelain Tiles Outside?